kaytotes/ImprovedBlizzardUI_Classic/README.md

 Improved Blizzard UI (Classic Edition)
 ====================

+Improved Blizzard UI is an attempt to improve the World of Warcraft interface by styling frames, implementing additional functionality and restructuring / hiding existing elements.

+Due to the drastic differences between Classic and Mainline WoW this has been forked to it's own thing.

 # Addon Installation

 * To install Improved Blizzard UI place the folder into `World of Warcraft//_classic_//Interface//Addons` as you would any other addon.
 * Once installed if need be customize your installation with `/imp`.

 # Features

+## Libraries

+* LibSharedMedia-3.0 Support for customising fonts.
+Any fonts loaded by LSM will be available in Improved Blizzard UI and vice versa.
+You may now easily use the Improved Blizzard UI in other addons such as Recount, DBM etc.

 ## Miscellaneous